 Worcester, MA 01610

-Many students and their families are looking for ways to budget their educational costs.
-The College of the Holy Cross has partnered with Tuition Management Systems (TMS) to offer semester payment plans beginning as early as March 1st for the Fall semester and September 1st for the Spring Semester.
-With TMS you can plan for your educational expenses in one of the following ways, eliminating the need to make a single large payment prior to each semester:
+Many students and their families are looking for ways to budget their educational costs The College of the Holy Cross has partnered with TouchNet Bill+Payment to offer semester payment plans beginning July 1st for the Fall semester and December 1st for the Spring semester.
+With TouchNet Bill+Payment, you can plan for your educational expenses in one of the following ways eliminating the need to make a single large payment prior to each semester.

 The Bursar Office will place a Registration Hold on those accounts that are carrying outstanding balances.
 A Registration Hold will prevent a student from adding or dropping a class during the enrollment period.
 Students, and their authorized users, will be notified via e-mail if they have a registration hold and are strongly encouraged to contact the Bursar Office.
 Our goal is to avoid any unnecessary delays and problems with your registration and resolve issues prior to the start of the semester.
 You should contact our office as soon as possible to resolve any billing questions you may have and see what assistance we can provide.

-A transcript hold is placed on all accounts carrying a balance due.
-A transcript hold prevents a student from receiving an official transcript of their grades.
-The tuition balance will need to be resolved before the transcript hold can be released.
+A transcript restriction is placed on all accounts carrying a balance due.
+A transcript restriction prevents a student from receiving an official transcript of their grades.
+The tuition balance will need to be resolved before the transcript restriction can be released.

 IRS Form 1098-T is used by eligible educational institutions to report information about their students to the IRS as required by the Taxpayer Relief Act of 1997.
 Eligible educational institutions are required to submit general student enrollment information and financial data for the corresponding tax year.